Camiloarceg/holbertonschool-low_level_programming/README.md

 - How to include guard your header files

 ## 0x0E.
 C - Structures, typedef ##

 - What are structures, when, why and how to use them
 - How to use typedef

+## 0x0F.
+C - Function pointers ##

+- What are function pointers and how to use them
+- What does a function pointer exactly hold
+- Where does a function pointer point to in the virtual memory